Clonmethan: History

 The parish was historically part of the manor of Swords, which was in the barony of Nethercross, which was formed from those parts of the Liberty of St. Sepulchre outside Dublin city and north of the River Liffey.
 The prebend of Clonmethan was one of the original thirteen prebends of St Patrick's Cathedral, Dublin.
 In 1675, the Dublin Castle administration by act of council united four other Church of Ireland parishes into the prebend of Clonmethan: Ballyboghill, Ballymadun, Palmerstown, and Westpalstown.
 The prebend was in the gift of the Archbishop of Dublin.
 In 1842 the configuration of the Dublin baronies was simplified and Clonmethan was transferred to the barony of Balrothery West.
 The Manor Courts Abolition (Ireland) Act 1859 abolished the Manor of Swords.

 Dalton's account

 John D'Alton's History of the county of Dublin, published in 1838, describes Clonmethan thus:

+During the reign of James II, the future Catholic Archbishop of Dublin Edward Murphy from Balrothery, was Prebend of Clonmethan in 1688, as Dalton states he returned to serve as Catholic pastor to the area in 1697–1715, while Vicar General of Dublin.